For Honduran migrants in caravan, the journey is personal

 "What I want more than anything is to pay for treatment my mother needs for her health," Murillo said.
 "Build a home for her, have a bit of money in the bank and also, if I'm able, invest in something or start a business for my mother to run."

-Mile after mile, this baby-faced young man, now 18 with a whispery black chin-beard, is constantly thinking of home and his mom and 5-year-old brother.
+Mile after mile, this baby-faced young man, now 18 with a whispy black chin-beard, is constantly thinking of home and his mom and 5-year-old brother.

 "When I go to eat, I wonder if they have eaten, where they are, if they are in good health," Murillo said.
 "I spend all day thinking about them, until I close my eyes and sleep."